-- Renovation shall be included in early planning of any infrastructure and logistics.
-Space shall be adapted for waste and reuse solutions combining favourable access for both users and any waste management operators. - Material selection in development and development projects shall be based on: - renewable or recycled resources; - materials suitable for recycling; - materials with long service life and robustness; - o materials that do not originate from scarcity resources; - materials that ensure a good indoor environment; - o materials that do not contain pollutants; and, - materials with a minimal climate footprint. - Plans for mass management in development and development projects shall be based on circular economic and environmentally friendly management (waste pyramid shall be directional, see Figure 2). - All available knowledge and digital tools shall contribute to decisions in the planning of material flows management.
+- o materials with a minimal climate footprint. - Plans for mass management in development and development projects shall be based on circular economic and environmentally friendly management (waste pyramid shall be directional, see Figure 2). - All available knowledge and digital tools shall contribute to decisions in the planning of material flows management.
 Between demolition and new construction or renovation of existing properties, CO2 will also act as a decision parameter in line with economy and functional requirements.
 CO2 calculation / life cycle analysis will assess the cost benefits choosing either demolition or renovation. - A business cases must be prepared for various recycling projects based on circular principles such as whole life costing and/ or Total Cost of Ownership (TCO). - Established guides and best practice for handling clean and contaminated masses are used as a reference when materials management strategies are agreed. - To help design procurement requirements for CO2 emissions, simple CO2 calculators should be used to ensure that the process is operational and can result in concrete requirements and objectives on smaller projects as well. - Facilities/receiving apparatus shall be established for intermediate (e.g. temporary) storage of materials (e.g. material banks) that can be used in future or ongoing projects in the same or nearby area. - Mass accounting/ data banking and a digital marketplace for surplus materials should be prepared.
 This might include market engagement in the planning to determine availability of secondary materials infrastructure and / or discussions with other public sector bodies on forward plans for construction and demolition.